Real Time Assist Cards

 3. Navigate to Dialpad Ai

-4. Select View all Real Time Assist Cards
+4. Select Real Time Assist Cards

 5. Select Create new Real Time Assist Card

-Next, you have the option to use one of our templated Real Time Assist Cards, or to create one from scratch.
+Next, you have the option to use one of our templated Real Time Assist cards, or to create one from scratch.

-If you choose to create your own, simply fill in the blanks (you'll need to name the card, define the trigger keywords and Agent response).
+If you choose to create your own, simply fill in the blanks (you'll need to name the card, define the trigger keywords and agent response).

 Each RTA requires the following details:

-• Title
+• Name

-• Name of your RTA
+• Title of your RTA card

 • Description